-The Masters in Fashion Management at Robert Gordon University was launched in September 2011.
+The Masters in International Fashion Business at Robert Gordon University was launched in September 2011.
 The course is designed for graduates from a creative background who are looking to gain the necessary business experience for a successful career in the fashion industry, and those with a more general business background and who are looking to specialise.

 Course content includes: fashion business; fashion identity and communication; public relations theory and practice; Fashion internationalisation and distribution; fashion buying, forecasting and merchandising; research methods; and dissertation.